andrewwhitehouse/learningrust.github.io/doc/06-compound-types-arrays.md

 The array type is specified as: ```[<element type>; <number of elements]```

-Let's do something useful with this data.

-This code populates an array with Fibonacci numbers.
+The code below populates an array with [Fibonacci](https://en.wikipedia.org/wiki/Fibonacci_number) numbers.
+It uses a _for_ loop to do this, which will be described in more detail in the later chapter.

 ```
 fn fibonacci() -> [u64; 90] {